igormironchik/qt-widgets-on-real-example/chapter01/reading.md

 }; // class MainWindowPrivate
 ```

-We will work in the future with sequence of Magick::Image objects for editing,
+We will work in the future with a sequence of Magick::Image objects for editing,
-so we have data member for it.
+so we have a data member for it.
 When GIf opened and we want to open a new one
 we should clear the current view, so let's look at the clearView() method.

 ```